 - Make the most of a free self-learning resources Bloomberg Market Concepts (BMC) - a library of e-learning courses.
 To earn the BMC Certificate, you must complete all online learning resources covering financial markets and familiarise yourself with over 100 Bloomberg terminal functions (around 8 hours).

 - Take part in extra-curricular activities such as our Student Enterprise Business society, student mentoring programmes and volunteering opportunities to develop your personal and professional skills.
-You could also take part in our High Flyers programme, to help you develop the personal and professional skills necessary to thrive in a rapidly changing world, through a suite of extracurricular, non-course specific workshops.
+You could also take part in our High Flyers programme (subject to availability), to help you develop the personal and professional skills necessary to thrive in a rapidly changing world, through a suite of extracurricular, non-course specific workshops.

 Teaching contact hours

-The number of full-time contact hours may vary from semester to semester, however, on average, it is likely to be around 12 contact hours per week.
-The contact hours may be made up of a combination of face-to-face teaching, individual and group tutorials, and online classes and tutorials.
-Additionally, you will be expected to undertake significant self-directed study of approximately 12 hours each week, depending on the demands of individual modules, which may include, for example, guided study using hand-outs, online activities.
+The number of full-time contact hours may vary from semester to semester.
+However, on average, it is likely to be around 12 contact hours per week.
+They may be made up of a combination of face-to-face teaching, individual and group tutorials and online classes.
+Additionally, you will be expected to undertake significant self-directed study of approximately 12 hours each week depending on the demands of individual modules.

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards the achieving the intended learning outcomes.